Hypouricemia: Medication

-The majority of drugs that contribute to hypouricemia are uricosurics (drugs that increase the excretion of uric acid from the blood into the urine).
+The majority of drugs that contribute to hypouricemia are uricosuric drugs that increase the excretion of uric acid from the blood into the urine.
 Others include drugs that reduce the production of uric acid: xanthine oxidase inhibitors, urate oxidase (rasburicase), and sevelamer.

 Diet

-Hypouricemia is common in vegetarians due to the low purine content of most vegetarian diets.
-Vegetarian diet has been found to result in mean serum uric acid values as low as 239 μ mol/L (2.7 mg/dL).
-While a vegetarian diet is typically seen as beneficial with respect to conditions such as gout, care should be taken to avoid associated health conditions.
+Hypouricemia is common in vegetarians and vegans due to the low purine content of most vegetarian diets.
+Vegetarian diet has been found to result in mean serum uric acid values as low as 239 μmol/L (2.7 mg/dL).
+While a vegetarian diet is typically seen as beneficial with respect to conditions such as gout, it may be associated with some other health conditions.

 Transient hypouricemia sometimes is produced by total parenteral nutrition.
 Paradoxically, total parenteral nutrition may produce hypouricemia followed shortly by acute gout, a condition normally associated with hyperuricemia.
 The reasons for this are unclear.